tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 permalink: mydoc_homework_07.html
 ---

-## A. Unstranded and strand-specific read counting
+## A. Unstranded and strand-specific read counting for features of interest

 - __Task 1__: Rerun the [RNA-Seq workflow](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_01.html) with the toy data sets to the read quantification step [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_05.html).
 In the read quantification step with `summarizeOverlaps` generate count tables for the following three strand modes: